Risk aversion (psychology): Negativity bias

-Do you remember the worst thing that has happened to you?
-What about the best?
-At what frequency are you able to recall memories that are negative in comparison to those that are positive?
-Does it seem like negative information is remembered with more ease and clarity than positive information?
-Why is it easier to know the percentage of fatal car accidents each year, as opposed to the percentage of accidents without fatalities?

 The human brain demonstrates a partiality for the processing of negative information.
 In comparison with their positive counterparts, negative stimuli receive a larger allocation of attention and a swifter response once recognized by the brain.
 This bias for negative information occurs very early on in the stages of processing, seen in the appearance of a P1, a component of the event-related potentials (ERP) gathered from an EEG (electroencephalography) output.
 Researchers localized this particular ERP to the ventrolateral occipital cortex.
 Given that a greater amount of attention is allotted to the processing of negative stimuli, the negativity bias may also be indicative of an attentional bias.

 The negativity bias is noticeable in a plethora of situations related to the formation of risk-averse behaviour.
 Notably, any stimuli that evokes the expression of fear encourages risk -aversion.
 The human brain has adapted to easily parse out these stimuli from a sea of benign stimuli.
 In the laboratory, participants report and respond more quickly to negative stimuli; Photos of negative and threatening pictures jump out of an array of photos, capturing participants' attention more than positive or neutral pictures.
 Non-tangibles, such as personality traits, also demonstrate a similar impact for eliciting risk-averse behaviour.
 Carleston & Skowronski (1989) found that negative traits form a stronger impression on an individual than positive traits, thus affecting the overall impression of the individual being evaluated.